rodyonraskolnikov/Excel_Projects-Data_Analytics/Project_1 - Dashboard/README.md

 ## Conclusion

 I developed this dashboard to highlight salary trends across a range of data-related job titles.
-Drawing from the dataset featured in my Excel course, it empowers users to make well-informed career decisions.
+Drawing from the dataset featured in [Luke Barousse's Excel Course](https://youtu.be/pCJ15nGFgVg?si=SBTaweIOXg8R4InT), it empowers users to make well-informed career decisions.
 The dashboard also explores how factors like location and job type impact salary outcomes, providing valuable insights for navigating career paths.